The Icarus Hunt: Plot summary

-McKell escapes and pilots the Icarus to a planet called Dorscind's World.
+A series of bizarre events leads McKell to believe that they have a saboteur aboard.
 Convinced that the Icarus is carrying something far more important than he'd originally supposed, and that they are being hunted, he lands the Icarus under a false name.
-He then attempts to make contact with his benefactor, "Uncle Arthur", both to inform him of his current situation and to get information from him about his crewmembers and about Cameron's activities.
-Before he can get a call through, he is confronted by an old acquaintance, who tells him that there is now a reward out for knowledge of his whereabouts and attempts to extort money from him in exchange for not turning him in.
+An old acquaintance tells him that there is now a reward out for knowledge of his whereabouts.